ogata-lab/eipl-docs/en/docs/zoo/CNNRNN.md

 3. **Spatial Attention**

-    Because CAE-RNN and CNNRNN were learning motions based on image features containing various information in the image (position, color, shape, background, lighting conditions, etc.), robustness during motion generation was an issue.
-    Therefore, it is possible to improve robustness by learning spatial coordinates and robot joint angles using a spatial attention mechanism that "explicitly" extracts spatial coordinates of locations (work objects and arms) important to the task from images.
-    For more information on the spatial attention mechanism, see [here](../model/SARNN.md).
+    Since CAE-RNN and CNNRNN learn motion based on image features containing various information (position, color, shape, background, lighting conditions, etc.), robustness during motion generation has been a concern.
+To address this issue, we can improve robustness by incorporating a spatial attention mechanism that "explicitly" extracts spatial coordinates of important positions (target objects and arms) from images, thus improving the learning of spatial coordinates and robot joint angles.
+For more information on the spatial attention mechanism, see [this link](../model/SARNN.md).